sfproductlabs/roo/README.md

 ```
 # docker stack deploy -c roo-docker-compose.yml roo
 ```
+* Notice the roo images are available at dockerhub [sfproductlabs/roo:latest](https://hub.docker.com/repository/docker/sfproductlabs/roo).
+I don't use the Github repository service as it requires a key to just get the image.
 * Then in your own docker-compose file do something like (note the label used in the zeroconfig):
 ```yaml
 version: "3.7"